Discover more at Swan Barn Farm

 Towards winter, traditional coppicing starts in the woodlands, with fogged breath, the sound of the saw and the crack of a fire all drifting on the still crisp air.

-The chestnut and hazel coppices are cut on rotation, producing fencing and buildings materials used throughout the estate.
+The chestnut and hazel coppices are cut on rotation, producing fencing and building materials which are used in the local area.

 You're very welcome to walk your dog at Swan Barn Farm, and there are lots of footpaths for you and your furry friend to explore.
 You can enjoy a walk in the woodland and pasture at any time of year.